ecchong/Kafka-Vector/README.md

 # Kafka / Vector pods
-Listen for syslog messages at port 5140 and put them into Kafka queue at port 9094
+Listen for syslog messages at port 5140 and put them into Kafka queue at port 9094.
+The topic "syslog-queue" is configured in the [vector.toml](vector.toml) file.
+No security and no password.

 ## Launch pods
 podman play kube kafka-vector-pod.yaml